harvester/docs/docs/install/pxe-boot-install.md

 :::info

-Nodes need to have at least **8G** of RAM because the installer loads the full ISO file into tmpfs.
+Nodes need to have at least **8 GB** of RAM because the installer loads the full ISO file into tmpfs.

 :::